Updated March 2021

 Congressional Approval Process for 123 Agreements

 After the Department of State submits a proposed 123 agreement to Congress, current U.S. law allows Congress to review the agreement for 90 days of continuous session.
 If Congress does not pass a resolution disapproving of the agreement during this period, the agreement may enter into force.
 In recent years, nonproliferation experts have recommended that Congressional oversight be strengthened over nuclear cooperation agreements to better protect against nuclear proliferation.

-A bipartisan proposal introduced in the House of Representatives on March 21, 2018 seeks to ensure that any partner country entering into a 123 agreement with the United States should renounce the pursuit of enrichment and reprocessing facilities.
-Under the bill, proposed 123 agreements that do not include the “gold standard” of renouncing domestic enrichment and reprocessing capabilities would face a stronger Congressional approval process, including an affirmative vote.
+One idea under consideration is a bipartisan proposal introduced in the House of Representatives on March 21, 2018 that seeks to ensure that any partner country entering into a 123 agreement with the United States should renounce the pursuit of enrichment and reprocessing facilities.
+Under the bill, proposed 123 agreements that do not include the “Gold Standard” of renouncing domestic enrichment and reprocessing capabilities would face a stronger Congressional approval process, including an affirmative vote.